Michelle Obama’s Name Replaced With Trump’s By Vandals At Little Free Library In Washington

 — Anita Nelam (@AnitaNelam) November 25, 2018

 In fact, the crude orange paint indicating the library’s namesake was itself the result of previous attempts at vandalism.
-When the box was first put up, a plaque indicated that it had been named for the former First Lady – that is, until it was pried off by vandals.
+When the box was first put up, a plaque indicated that it had been named for the former first lady – that is, until it was pried off by vandals.
 Dolan-Galaviz then put up a photograph of Mrs. Obama; that, too, was removed by vandals.

-According to The Independent, Dolan-Galaviz was appalled that someone would take out their political frustrations over an object meant to advance literacy.
+According to the Independent, Dolan-Galaviz was appalled that someone would take out their political frustrations over an object meant to advance literacy.

 “Who would do that?
 If there is one thing that should be off limits it’s the idea that we all deserve access to books.”

-Since 2009, according to Newsweek, The Little Free Library movement has put up miniature libraries in 88 countries around the world.
+Since 2009, according to Newsweek, the Little Free Library movement has put up miniature libraries in 88 countries around the world.